Cold War: Decommunization

-The Cold War continues to influence world affairs.
+Collapse of Yugoslavia and Balkan conflicts

+The Cold War had provided external stabilizing pressures.
+Both the United States and the Soviet Union had a vested interest in Yugoslavia's stability, ensuring it remained a buffer state in the east–west divide.
+This resulted in financial and political support for its regime.
+When the Cold War ended, this external support evaporated, leaving Yugoslavia more vulnerable to internal divisions.

+As Yugoslavia fragmented, the wars began after Slovenia and Croatia declared independence in 1991.
+Serbia, under Slobodan Milošević, opposed these moves.
+The Bosnian War (1992–1995) was the most brutal of the Yugoslav Wars, characterized by ethnic cleansing and genocide.
+International organizations, including the United Nations, struggled to manage the violence.
+NATO eventually intervened with airstrikes in Bosnia (1995) as part of Operation Deliberate Force and later in Kosovo (1999) as part of Operation allied force.
+These interventions marked the transition of NATO as a deterrent to the Soviet Union, to also functioning at the time as an active peacekeeping and conflict-resolution force.

+Influence

 The post-Cold War world is considered to be unipolar, with the United States the sole remaining superpower.
 The Cold War defined the political role of the United States after World War II—by 1989 the United States had military alliances with 50 countries, with 526,000 troops stationed abroad, with 326,000 in Europe (two-thirds of which were in West Germany) and 130,000 in Asia (mainly Japan and South Korea).
-The Cold War also marked the zenith of peacetime military–industrial complexes, especially in the United States, and large-scale military funding of science.
-These complexes, though their origins may be found as early as the 19th century, snowballed considerably during the Cold War.
+The Cold War also marked the zenith of peacetime military–industrial complexes and large-scale military funding of science.

 Cumulative US military expenditures throughout the entire Cold War amounted to an estimated $8 trillion.
-Further nearly 100,000 Americans died in the Korean and Vietnam Wars.
+Nearly 100,000 Americans died in the Korean and Vietnam Wars.
 Although Soviet casualties are difficult to estimate, as a share of gross national product the financial cost for the Soviet Union was much higher than that incurred by the United States.

-In addition to the loss of life by uniformed soldiers, millions died in the superpowers' proxy wars around the globe, most notably in eastern Asia.
+Millions died in the superpowers' proxy wars around the globe, most notably in eastern Asia.
 Most of the proxy wars and subsidies for local conflicts ended along with the Cold War; interstate wars, ethnic wars, revolutionary wars, as well as refugee and displaced persons crises have declined sharply in the post-Cold War years.